caffo-archived/colonoscopy/README.md

 * You don't like the theme.
 I know.
 * You don't like the theme name.
 I know.

+## Notable reactions

+* 'This theme makes me want to rip my eyes out.'
+* 'Unpleasant but necessary, like the procedure that inspires it.'
 ## License

 MIT License.
 Copyright 2013 Rodrigo Franco